Inseparable local uniformization: Relative one-dimensional inseparable local uniformization

-(iii) Assume that $x$ is inner and is not of type $1$ (for example, $x$ can be any point of type $4$).
-Then $x$ possesses a neighborhood $C'$ embeddable into $\bfA^1_k$ if and only if $\calH(x)$ is topologically generated by an element, i.e. $\calH(x)=\ol{k(T)}$ for an appropriate choice of $T\in\calH(x)$. \end{lem} For any field $K$ of positive characteristic $p$, by its {\em $p$-rank} we mean a number $n$ (possibly infinite) such that $p^n=[K:K^p]$. \begin{proof} The problem is local at $x$, so we can replace $C$ with an affinoid neighborhood of $x$.
-Then by Noether normalization there exists a finite map $C\to E=\calM(k\{T\})$ onto a disc.
-If $y$ denotes the image of $x$ then it suffices to prove (i) for $E$ and $y$ instead of $C$ and $x$ because the $p$-rank of a field is preserved under finite extensions.
-For any connected rational affinoid domain $\calM(\calA)$ in $E$, the ring $\calA$ is integral and the subring $k(T)\cap\calA$ of $L:=\Frac(\calA)$ is dense in $\calA$, hence $L(T^{1/p})$ is the only inseparable $p$-extension of $L$ and the $p$-rank of $L$ is one.
-It follows that the $p$-rank of $\kappa(y)$ cannot exceed one, hence it must be equal to one because $T^{1/p}$ is not in $\kappa(y)=\calO_{E,y}$.
+(iii) Assume that $x$ is inner and not of type $1$ (for example, any point of type $4$).
+Then $x$ possesses a neighborhood $C'$ embeddable into $\bfA^1_k$ if and only if $\calH(x)$ is topologically generated by one element, i.e. $\calH(x)=\ol{k(T)}$ for an appropriate choice of $T\in\calH(x)$. \end{lem} \begin{proof} We deal with (i) and (ii) first.
+Note that (i) implies the first part of (ii), so we will deal only with its second part.
+Recall that $\kappa(x)$ is separably closed in $\calH(x)$ by \cite[2.3.3]{berihes}, hence we have to consider only the case when $\cha(k)>0$.
+Note that we can replace $C$ with an affinoid neighborhood of $x$.
+Moreover, we claim that if $C\to Y$ is a finite map taking $x$ to $y$ and (i) and (ii) are satisfied for $y$ then they are satisfied for $x$ too.
+For (i) this is clear because $\kappa(x)$ is finite over $\kappa(y)$, hence they have equal $p$-rank.
+Assume that (ii) holds for $y$.
+Note that $\calH(x)$ is the composite $\kappa(x)\calH(y)$ and for any finite extension $l/\kappa(y)$ we have that $l$ is algebraically closed in $l\calH(y)$ and $l\calH(y)$ is separable over $l$.
+So, (ii) holds for $x$.